 - Not the fastest CDN

-- Simple pricing with free tier for personal websites
+- Simple pricing with a free tier for personal websites

 - Does not include live streaming functionality